 When a new worker emerges her hair is silvery in

 colour and her wings are crumpled and soft.
-As you can see in the photograph on the left taken by Tyrone Williams.
+As you can see in the photograph below taken by Tyrone Williams.

 Within an hour or two her hair